ntlind/forecastframe/README.md

   - Ability to add noise to ratio features

 ## Examples
 See the latest examples in [`/examples`](https://github.com/ntlind/forecastframe/tree/main/examples)

-## License

-This software isn't available for commercial use at this time.
-Please reach out to us at `nick@quantile.app` with any inquiries.

 ## Installation
 `$ git clone https://www.github.com/ntlind/forecastframe`

-## Have feedback?

-We'd love to hear it!
-Send us your thoughts at nick@quantile.app.